 |Legacy Name Display||No||No||Yes||Free-to-play players can not choose to display the legacy name they choose at level 20 near their character name.
 The unlock to display legacy name costs 50 CC per character or 200 CC for every character on the account.|

 |Guild Leader||No||No||Yes||Players who are subscribers and choose to unsubscribe will have their guild leadership automatically passed down to the next senior member who is a subscriber.
 The only exception is if all players in the guild are not subscribed, free-to-play guild leaders can only run free-to-play guilds.|

 |Who Function||Not Available||Yes||Yes||Players can use the /who function to looks up other players and guilds.
 Free-to-play players can not use this to help prevent spam.|

 |Support||Limited||Limited||Full||All players have full access to support when it comes to these problems, and it is highly recommend that players call support if they run in to these types if issues: login issues, password issues, billing issues, refund issues.
 However other types of support, like technical support, bug reports, or in-game issues, are limited to subscribers, who can call, email, or submit and in-game ticket.
 Free-to-play and preferred players do not have any access to the in-game ticket system.|

 What can I do as a Free-to-play player?

-If you’re a preferred player, you might be asking yourself what you can do after you finish your class story, if you aren’t able or interested in subscribing.
+If you’re a preferred player, you might be asking yourself what you can do after you finish all the story content you available, if you aren’t able or interested in subscribing.
 The game still has a lot to offer!

 Free-to-play and preferred players also have access to a majority of the flashpoints in the game, so you can group up with others and try out the 4-man group flashpoints.
 Most flashpoints also now have a solo version available that you can play by yourself.